pnijjar/eventbrite-helpers/README.md

   have ever made an Eventbrite account as an event attendee you can use the same login to get a key here.
 You only need the "Anonymous access OAuth Token".
-- In order to validate the RSS feeds, `lxml` is required, but this depends on the `libxml2-dev` and `libxslt1-dev` packages.
-So install
-  them: `apt install libxml2-dev libxslt1-dev build-essential`.
 - Use `virtualenv` to set up a Python 3 environment: `virtualenv -p /usr/bin/python3 venv`
 - Activate the environment: `source venv/bin/activate`